 Table of Contents

+Foreword Number One.
+Foreword Number Two.
+Foreword Number Three.
 Preface.
-About the Authors.
-Chapter 1 You Need This Book.
-Chapter 2 Building a Successful Program.
-Chapter 3 Some Fundamentals – Process, Data and Models.
-Chapter 4 It's All Analytics!
-Chapter 5 What is Business Intelligence (BI) and Visual BI?
-Chapter 6 What is Machine Learning and Data Mining?
-Chapter 7 AI (Artificial Intelligence) and How it Differs from Machine Learning.
-Chapter 8 What is Data Science?
-Chapter 9 Big Data and Bigger Data, Little Data, Cloud and Other Data.
-Chapter 10 Statistics, Causation and Prescriptive Analytics.
-Chapter 11 Other Disciplines to Dive-in Deeper: Computer Science, Management/Decision Science, Operations Research, Engineering (and more).
-Chapter 12 Looking Ahead.
+Endorsements.
+Authors.
+Chapter 1.
+You Need This Book.
+Chapter 2.
+Building a Successful Program.
+Chapter 3.
+Some Fundamentals – Process, Data, and Models.
+Chapter 4.
+It's All Analytics!
+Chapter 5.
+What Are Business Intelligence (BI) and Visual BI?
+Chapter 6.
+What Are Machine Learning and Data Mining?
+Chapter 7.
+AI (Artificial Intelligence) and How It Differs from Machine Learning.
+Chapter 8.
+What Is Data Science?
+Chapter 9.
+Big Data and Bigger Data, Little Data, Cloud, and Other Data.
+Chapter 10.
+Statistics, Causation, and Prescriptive Analytics.
+Chapter 11.
+Other Disciplines to Dive in Deeper: Computer Science, Management/Decision Science, Operations Research, Engineering (and More).
+Chapter 12.
+Looking Ahead.
+Index.

 Scott Burk has been solving complex business and health care problems for twenty-five years through science, statistics, machine learning and business acumen.
 Scott started his career, well actually in analytics, as as an analytic chemist after graduating with a double major in biology and chemistry from Texas State University.
 He continued his education, going to school at night taking advanced courses in science and math at the University of Texas at Dallas (UTD).
 He then started programming at the toxicology lab where he was working and thus started taking computer science (CS) and business courses until he graduated with a Master’s in Business with a concentration in finance soon after from UTD.